giellalt/lang-zul-x-exp/index.md

 This page documents the work on the **Zulu language model**.

+This is a test version of a grammatical analyser for Zulu.

+It has almost no content, but gives a sketch of how the noun class system could be analysed.

 # Project documentation

 * Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.